Cat Spaying & Neutering: A Veterinary Information Guide

 - International Cat Care - Neutering

-This article is for informational purposes only.
-Decisions regarding spaying or neutering should always be made in consultation with a licensed veterinarian familiar with your cat's individual health profile.
+※ This is for informational purposes only.
+Spay/neuter decisions should always be made with your vet, who knows your cat's specific health situation.